-The Deakin University Credit for Prior Learning Database will give you an example of the credit that is available for studies you may have done at other Australian and international institutions.
+The Deakin University Credit for Prior Learning Database will give you an example of the credit that may be awarded based on studies you have done at other Australian and international institutions.
 You can search for approved credit by institution or by course.
 The database is particularly useful if you have completed a course elsewhere at another tertiary institution in Australia or overseas.

 Credit for TAFE diplomas

-If you have undertaken an Australian TAFE course (at Diploma level or above), you will generally be able to gain the following block credit (unspecified) towards your Deakin degree:
+If you have completed an Australian TAFE course (at Diploma level or above), you may be able to gain the following unspecified credit towards your Deakin degree: